BVasquez07/CTP-Hackathon/README.md

 ## No Mondodb But Have Node
 The installation process for MongoDB is located here [mongo](https://www.mongodb.com/docs/manual/installation/)

-Once you have finished this installation process, visit the Have Nodejs and Mongodb section
+Once you have finished this installation process, visit the **Have Nodejs and Mongodb**

-## Have Nodejs and Mongodb